IBM-Bluemix-Docs/mass-data-migration/how-to-migrate-netezza-to-dashdb-using-mdms.md

 copyright:
   years: 2017, 2018
-lastupdated: "2018-06-27"
+lastupdated: "2018-06-28"

 ---
 {:codeblock: .codeblock}
 {:new_window: target="_blank"}

-# Migrating Netezza Databases to DashDB
+# Migrating Netezza databases to DashDB

 The Mass Data Migration Service (MDMS) can be used to migrate large Netezza databases to DashDB.
-You can use this document as a reference for the Netezza tools that determine the amount of data to be transferred, and date exporting methods.
+You can use this document as a reference for the tools that determine the amount of data to be transferred, and exporting methods.

 ## Determining Database object size
-1. From [IBM Support - Fix Central - Netezza Tools](https://www-945.ibm.com/support/fixcentral/options?selectionBean.selectedTab=find&selection=ibm%2fInformation+Management%3bPureData+System+for+Analytics%3bibm%2fInformation+Management%2fNetezza+Tools){:new_window} download the appropriate Netezza Tools version that corresponds to your Netezza instance.
+1. From [IBM Support > Fix Central > Netezza Tools](https://www-945.ibm.com/support/fixcentral/options?selectionBean.selectedTab=find&selection=ibm%2fInformation+Management%3bPureData+System+for+Analytics%3bibm%2fInformation+Management%2fNetezza+Tools){:new_window} download the appropriate Netezza Tools version that corresponds to your Netezza instance.

    **NOTE** - By default, support tools are installed on Netezza server at directory `/nz/support-IBM_Netezza<version>/bin`